46th Annual Conference on Sail Training and Tall Ships

 Monday, February 25th – FORUM DAY, morning welcome plenary, 2019 TALL SHIPS CHALLENGE® Host Ports evening reception onboard the SS Lane Victory (hors d’oeuvres and drinks)

 Tuesday, February 26th – Day 1 of Full Conference sessions: Morning welcome breakfast and keynote speaker, lunch included.
-Dinner on your own.
+Sunset Sail!
+Onboard the Irving and Exy Johnson Brigantines, 6pm-7:30pm (light snacks, drinks will be provided).
+Dinner on your own. *Sail is optional and complimentary.
+A sign up sheet will be provided the first day of the conference.

 Wednesday, February 27th – Day 2 of Full Conference sessions: breakfast, lunch included.
 Gala Awards Dinner.